matharman/cstr/README.md

 # cstr
+You can *absolutely* accomplish exactly the same tasks as `cstr` with just `sed`; I wrote this just for fun to try Rust for scripting tasks.

 A simple script consuming plaintext files, transforming them into C strings (by escaping `"` and `\` characters), and printing them to stdout for other tools to consume.
 Useful for generating C language test cases for string data.

 ## Building & installing